wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

-On examining the code, you will see that we are only allowing authenticated users to denote that they like a category.
-The view assumes that a variable `category_id` has been passed through via a GET so that the we can identify the category to update.
+On examining the code, you will see that we are only allowing authenticated users to even access this view because we have put a decorator `@login_required` before our view.

+Note that the view assumes that a variable `category_id` has been passed to it via a GET so that the we can identify the category to update.
 In this view, we could also track and record that a particular user has "liked" this category if we wanted - but we are keeping it simple to focus on the